aviate15/sardines-pipeline/report/technical_report.md

 The pipeline handles degraded audio conditions at three independent layers:

-**Layer 1 — Whisper quality gate.** Every audio clip is assessed on `avg_logprob` and `no_speech_prob` before the Whisper transcript is used as a reference.
+**Layer 1, Whisper quality gate.** Every audio clip is assessed on `avg_logprob` and `no_speech_prob` before the Whisper transcript is used as a reference.
 If both thresholds are breached simultaneously (`avg_logprob < -1.5` AND `no_speech_prob > 0.65`), the pipeline drops the Whisper reference entirely and falls back to pure acoustic scoring (`score_i = A_i`).
 This prevents a hallucinated reference from corrupting both the semantic and CER signals on noisy audio.
-AND logic is used deliberately — OR logic would incorrectly drop Whisper on clips with leading silence, a common occurrence in this dataset.
+AND logic is used deliberately, OR logic would incorrectly drop Whisper on clips with leading silence, a common occurrence in this dataset.

-**Layer 2 — Forced aligner neutral fallback.** When the aligner returns an empty alignment result (which occurs on very short audio, clipped recordings, or codec artifacts), the score is set to `0.5` neutral rather than `0.0`.
+**Layer 2, Forced aligner neutral fallback.** When the aligner returns an empty alignment result (which occurs on very short audio, clipped recordings, or codec artifacts), the score is set to `0.5` neutral rather than `0.0`.
 A `0.0` would actively penalize a valid candidate due to an audio condition failure, not a transcription quality failure.
 The `0.5` value removes the acoustic signal's contribution for that candidate without distorting the fused ranking.

-**Layer 3 — Aligner model fallback chain.** If the primary aligner (Qwen3-ForcedAligner) fails due to VRAM shortage on degraded or unusually long audio, the pipeline automatically loads `CTCFallbackAligner` (wav2vec2-large-xlsr-53-arabic) without any user intervention.
+**Layer 3, Aligner model fallback chain.** If the primary aligner (Qwen3-ForcedAligner) fails due to VRAM shortage on degraded or unusually long audio, the pipeline automatically loads `CTCFallbackAligner` (wav2vec2-large-xlsr-53-arabic) without any user intervention.
 Both aligners expose an identical `.align(audio, text, language)` interface.
 If both fail, the pipeline raises a hard `RuntimeError` with actionable instructions rather than silently proceeding with a dead acoustic signal.

-Together, these three layers ensure that a single point of failure in audio quality — noisy recording, missing file, codec mismatch, leading silence — degrades the pipeline's accuracy gracefully rather than causing a crash or a silent wrong selection.
+Together, these three layers ensure that a single point of failure in audio quality, noisy recording, missing file, codec mismatch, leading silence, degrades the pipeline's accuracy gracefully rather than causing a crash or a silent wrong selection.

 ---